mvolkmann/blog/src/swift-ui.md

 These become the names of generated class definitions, so they should begin with an uppercase letter.
 The generated classes inherit from `NSManagedObject`.

+By default, for each entity the value of Class ...
+Codegen shown in the Inspector is "Class Definition".
+This means that Xcode will automatically generate a class for the entity and it will not appear as a source file in the Navigator.
+Typically this is the desired option.

+To generate sources files for entity classes that appear in the Navigator:

+- Select Editor ...
+Create NSManagedObject Subclass...".
+- Change the Codegen option to "Manual/None".
+- Select a model and click "Next" (most projects only have one).
+- Select the entities for which a class should be generated and click "Next".
+- Select the project subdirectory where the source files should be written.
+  TODO: It seems this is ignored at the files are
+  TODO: always written to the top project directory.
+- Click "Create".

+This generates two source files for each entity, `{entity-name}+CoreDataClass.swift` and `{entity-name}+CoreDataProperties.swift`.

+The "Class" file defines a class for the entity that inherits from `NSManagedObject`.
+This file should not be modified.

+The "Properties" file defines extensions to the entity that define a `fetchRequest` method that fetches all the instances of the entity, properties that correspond to the entity attributes, and methods for adding and removing other kinds of entities that have a relationship to this one.
+This file can be modified to add methods.

+When "Class Definition" is set to "Category/Extension", the "Create NSManagedObject Subclass..." menu item only generates "Properties" files.
+This avoids the possibility of editing the "Class" files.
+TODO: Why does this also generate "Class" files?

 To add attributes to an entity, click the "+" at the bottom of the attribute list.